aws/aws-sam-cli/designs/per_command_help_text.md

-AWS SAM CLI: Root command help test Design
+AWS SAM CLI: Per command help test Design
 ==========================================

 What is the problem?